 Steep slopes precluded constructing an oxygen-limiting soil cover on the site in its current configuration.
 Consequently, removing the rock is the planned reclamation strategy for this site.
-To date approximately 33,495 cubic yards (cy) have been removed from the 1350.
-Inclement weather and lack of backfill capacity underground prevented haulage of waste rock from the 1350 in 2006.
+To date approximately 30,000 cubic yards (cy) have been removed from the 1350.